kean/Nuke/README.md

 ImageManager.shared = ImageManager(configuration: configuration)
 ```

-Even if those protocols are not enough, you can take a look at the `ImageLoading` protocol.
-It provides a high level API for loading images for concrete `ImageTasks`.
-This protocol is implemented by the `ImageLoader` class that defines a common flow of loading images (`load data` -> `decode` -> `process`) and uses the corresponding `ImageDataLoading`, `ImageDecoding` and `ImageProcessing` protocols.
+If even those protocols are not enough, you can take a look at the `ImageLoading` protocol.
+It provides a high level API for loading images.
+This protocol is implemented by the `ImageLoader` class that defines a common flow of loading images (`load data` -> `decode` -> `process`) and uses the corresponding `ImageDataLoading`, `ImageDiskCaching`, `ImageDecoding` and `ImageProcessing` protocols.

 ```swift
 let loader: ImageLoading = <#loader#>